nlsgrndn/SCoBots/README.md

 - use python 3.8.12 or similar
 - install requirements.txt
 - for installation with cuda usage on remote cluster of tu darmstadt:pip3 install torch==1.10.0+cu113 torchvision==0.11.1+cu113  -f  https://download.pytorch.org/whl/cu113/torch_stable.html
-- when running eval.py protobuf issue, the solution is to downgrade to 3.20
+- if you get a protobuf issue when running eval.py, the solution is to downgrade to 3.20

 **Dataset Creation**